magurh/coulomb-branch-surgery/fun_domains/README.md

 R = \begin{pmatrix} 0 & -1 \\\ 1 & 1 \end{pmatrix}.
 ```

-<b>move/copy:</b>  If move is selected, when the matrix is applied (eg, T, R, etc) the triangle is moved by this matrix.
+`move/copy`:  If move is selected, when the matrix is applied (eg, T, R, etc) the triangle is moved by this matrix.
             If copy is selected, a copy is made, which is a translate by the applied matrix.

-<b>Move to:</b>    this moves the origin so that the triangle just drawn is in the middle of the screen.
+`Move to`:    this moves the origin so that the triangle just drawn is in the middle of the screen.

-<b>Scale to:</b>   If you click on this, in addition to moving, it also scales, so the triangle just drawn is in the middle of the screen,
+`Scale to`:   If you click on this, in addition to moving, it also scales, so the triangle just drawn is in the middle of the screen,
             AND at a reasonable size so you can see it.